cupy/cupy/docs/source/tutorial/kernel.rst

 The compilation will be deferred until the first function call.
 CuPy's JIT compiler infers the types of arguments at the call time, and will cache the compiled kernels for speeding up any subsequent calls.

+See :doc:`../reference/kernel` for a full list of API.

 Basic Design
 ^^^^^^^^^^^^